 This Operations and Procedures manual describes how the activities, actions, decision-making and Council granted authorities are conducted by the RTF.
 This document serves to increase transparency and help ensure accountability of RTF actions and decisions.

-2.0 Persons Affected
+2.0 RTF Organization, Roles and Terms

 These operations and procedures affect the RTF staff, voting members of the RTF, non-voting corresponding members, and RTF subcommittee participants.